amosbastian/boilerplate/README.md

 heroku container:release web --app <app>
 ```

+#### Render

+Deploying to [Render](https://render.com/) is even more simple and is where the live demo's API is deployed.
+It is so simple there isn't really any need for me to explain it here - just log in and see how easy it is for yourself.

 #### Other

 I've not deployed the API anywhere else (e.g. AWS, DigitalOcean), but if I do I will update this section.
 As for the database: I am using PlanetScale.